Microflow/Kalki-Reddit/README.md

 ## A front-end Microfinance app written in Vue JS.

-You can use Kalki-Reddit to display any three subreddits with decent colours.
+You can use Kalki-Reddit to display any three subreddits with a different design from vanilla Reddit.

 ### Example One: NaturePhoto.
 Homeless.
 FoodPantry.